October 16, 2025

 Deadlines in the nurse practitioner program move faster than you expect, especially once clinical paperwork and site approvals come into play.

 • Start outreach early.
-Contact potential preceptors at least three months before your intended start date.
+Contact potential NP preceptors at least three months before your intended start date.
 It allows time for verification, credential collection, and uploading materials to Exxat.

 • Track compliance requirements.
 Keep a single checklist for health documentation, background checks, and insurance proof.
 Upload each item as you complete it to avoid administrative delays.